broadinstitute/genetics-kp-dev/DATA/DataUpload/README.md

 ## Data Load/Refresh Process
 ### Phenotypes
-* load the new phenotypes to the upkeep table
+* load the new phenotypes from bioindex API to the upkeep table
-* mark the ones already in translator
+* mark the phenotypes already in translator (determined by the phenotype code, not ontology_id)
-* find the ontology_id for the ones not already in translator
+* find the ontology_id for the ones not already in translator (have no ontology_id)
-* load the new phenotypes with ontology IDs not already in translator for magma into translator
+* load the new phenotypes with ontology IDs not already in translator for magma (by phenotype code) into translator

 ### Pathways
 * load the new pathways into translator (if updated)